 Freesound is a huge collaborative database of audio snippets, samples, recordings, bleeps, ... released under Creative Commons licenses that allow their reuse.
 Freesound provides new and interesting ways of accessing these samples, allowing users to:

 - browse the sounds in new ways using keywords, a "sounds-like" type of browsing and more

 - upload and download sounds to and from the database, under the same creative commons license

 - interact with fellow sound-artists!

-he AcousticBrainz project aims to crowd source acoustic information for all music in the world and to make it available to the public.
+AcousticBrainz includes a huge database of crowd sourced acoustic information for all music in the world.
 This acoustic information describes the acoustic characteristics of music and includes low-level spectral information and information for genres, moods, keys, scales and much more.
-The goal of AcousticBrainz is to provide music technology researchers and open source hackers with a massive database of information about music.
+AcousticBrainz provides music technology researchers and open source hackers with a massive database of information about music.

 Dunya comprises the music corpora and related software tools that have been developed as part of the CompMusic project.
 These corpora have been created with the aim of studying particular music traditions and they include audio recordings plus complementary information that describes the recordings.
 Each corpus has specific characteristics and the developed software tools allow to process the available information in order to study and explore the characteristics of each musical repertoire.

 The SMCNetwork.org portal includes many information resources of use to the Sound and Music community.